Tips & Tricks | Keeping your sensor clean

 Have you ever taken a shot on a clear, sunny day, only to find dots and marks all over it when you come to review?
 You thought you got it right first time, and suddenly you’re looking down the barrel of hours in Photoshop or Lightroom to remove the dots.
 Well, if this keeps happening, it’s likely your camera sensor needs a clean.

 Sometimes, dirt on a sensor can go undetected for a long time.
 If you habitually shoot wide open, the narrow depth of field may obscure the particles for a long time, and you’ll only see them when a job requires you to stop down.
 If you’re caught flat-footed by this on a one-off shoot, it can lead to serious problems – and angry clients!

 It’s always best to get your sensor cleaned by professionals, and getting your camera to the Fixation workshop post-haste should be your first port of call.
-We can usually carry out sensor cleaning while you wait, either at our centres in London and Manchester, or at one of the Wex Photo Video stores around the country.
+We can usually carry out sensor cleaning while you wait, either at our centres in London, Manchester or Leeds, or at one of the Wex Photo Video stores around the country.
 If, however, you’re mid-shoot, or otherwise unable to get the camera to us, there are a few things you can do.

 The first thing to do is use the in-camera cleaning option.
 This uses small vibrations to attempt to dislodge dust from the sensor, and if the particles are small it may do the trick.

 If this doesn’t work and there are images you need to get right away, then shoot at as wide an aperture as possible to hopefully keep the particles from showing up.
 We really wouldn’t recommend trying to clean the sensor while you’re out on a shoot, as you’re much more likely to accidentally introduce more particles, or even permanently damage your sensor!